eomii/rules_ll/docs/guides/modules.md

 ## Basic usage

-A simple, interface-only module can be written as follows:
+An interface-only module can be written as follows:

 ```cpp
 // hello.cppm